 Extensive work is needed on the existing building.
 The Society’s ambition is to remodel the premises, using the skills of a local architect specialising in heritage and conservation to:

-Renovate and improve internal layout to allow for the most productive use of space
+Complete renovation and remodelling of the interior, in order to make the most productive use of the space

 The Society will adopt and monitor an environmental policy and eco-code, and the refurbishment will be delivered as carbon net zero using a recognised international reporting methodology.